OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ frida-trace -p 1372 -a "libjpeg.so!0x4793c"
 ```

-`frida-trace` is a very versatile tool and there are multiple configuration options available for advance usage.
-To learn more about them, check the [documentation](https://frida.re/docs/frida-trace/ "documentation").
+To learn more about all options for advanced usage, check the [documentation in the official Frida website](https://frida.re/docs/frida-trace/ "documentation").

 #### Emulation-based Analysis